dgraph-io/dgraph/wiki/content/deploy/index.md

 ## More about Dgraph Zero

 Dgraph Zero controls the Dgraph cluster.
-It automatically moves data between different Dgraph server instances based on the size of the data served by each server instance.
+It automatically moves data between different Dgraph alpha instances based on the size of the data served by each server instance.

-It is mandatory to run atleast one `dgraph zero` node before running any `dgraph server`.
+It is mandatory to run atleast one `dgraph zero` node before running any `dgraph alpha`.
 Options present for `dgraph zero` can be seen by running `dgraph zero --help`.

 * Zero stores information about the cluster.